Navigation:

-- 485 Second Post-Study Work Stream Visa Length
+485 Second Post-Higher Education Work Stream Visa Length

-The length of your stay in Australia with this temporary visa will depend on where you studied and graduated from as the holder of a student visa and where you live as the holder of your first Temporary Graduate visa in the post-study work stream.
+The length of your stay in Australia with this temporary visa will depend on where you studied and graduated from as the holder of a student visa and where you live as the holder of your first Temporary Graduate visa in the Post-Higher Education Work Stream.

 If you: